richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 Meaning, using SD card to save response is necessary when sender rate is around 32KBps only.

 But since the acceptable computed rate for RS485 is 64KBps (70% of 92KBps), then not using SD card to save response is still OK.
 If we use SD card to save response, then RS485 is not a even problem.
+Note that the demo solution provides both options to save or not to save response to SD card.